 There's still just a hint of the neutral Lisbon of the 1940s and the skullduggery of competing Spies and secret departures for South America of treasure and defeated Nazis.

-One of the oldest cities in the world, in fact the oldest in Western Europe, Lisbon saw series of rulers from the Germanic tribes in the 5th century, to the Moors in the 8th century and the Romans who named it Olissipo.
+One of the oldest cities globally, the oldest in Western Europe, Lisbon saw a series of rulers from the Germanic tribes in the 5th century to the Moors in the 8th century and the Romans who named it Olissipo.

 Lisbon's Interesting Bairros or Neighborhoods

-Planning our trip to Portugal, I thought of just staying in Lisbon for a day just to pick up our car and rest before we trudge on to some other interesting places in Portugal but I can't convince Grumpy to do that.
-He wanted to stay longer and explore Lisbon and I was glad we did.
+In planning our trip to Portugal, I thought of staying in Lisbon for a day to pick up our car and rest before we trudge on to some other interesting places in Portugal, but I can't convince Grumpy to do that.
+He wanted to stay longer and explore Lisbon, and I was glad we did.

-Pombaline Baixa is not just an elegant place but the best example of earthquake-resistant construction because of its Pombaline Cage, a symmetrical wood-lattice framework which distributes earthquake forces and inter-terrace walls built higher than roof timbers to prevent the spread of fires.
-It is told that during the construction, architectural models were tested by having troops march around them simulating an earthquake.
+Pombaline Baixa is not just an elegant place.
+Because of its Pombaline cage, its symmetrical wood-lattice framework that distributes earthquake forces, and its inter-terrace walls built higher than roof timbers to prevent the spread of fires, Pombaline Baixa is the best example of earthquake-resistant construction.

-The world famous melancholic Portuguese music, Fado, is in Alfama's many restaurants.
+The world-famous melancholic Portuguese music, Fado, is in Alfama's many restaurants.
 You must take in one of these presentations if only to say you survived it.

 Go up to the Castle while you're here, have a drink of Ginja, the Portuguese liquor, and sit down for a meal in one of the restaurants with a view of the city.

-Just down the way is the Jeronimos Monastery that includes one of the best maritime museums we've ever visited with all kinds of colourful exhibits that children will enjoy as well.
+Just down the way is the Jeronimos Monastery that includes one of the best maritime museums we've ever visited with all kinds of colorful exhibits that children will enjoy as well.
 It was a big hit with Grumpy.
-There is the big park with beautiful gardens you can enjoy.
+There is a big park with beautiful gardens you can enjoy.